ga-web-dev-resources/problem-solving-user-stories-lesson/readme.md

 ## Re-framing (5 minutes / 0:10)

 We try to code things that reflect the real world.
-Apple gave my computer a desktop and folders.
-Mario gave me a universe to run around in.
+Here we create a pushed button that isn't actually a button.
+Apple makes our computer into a workstation by giving it a desktop and folders.

 The more you try to stay in reality when coding, the more difficult coding can become.
 This is the same with writing books and poetry and painting: if you try to be 100% realistic, you will never finish.